jonchaney/tonedream/README.md

 ## Minimum Viable Product

-Tonedream is a web application, inspired by Bandcamp, built using Ruby on Rails and React/Redux.
+Tonedream is an independent music network built using Ruby on Rails and React/Redux.
 Once completed this project will have all of the following
 features: